Why Is Roof Repair So Gosh Darn Expensive?

 Of course, the best materials are only as good as their installation.
 A 40-year shingle could warp or leak after just months if improperly fastened.

 Good roofing work is very precise.
 Insufficient overhang at the edge of the roof, for example, can lead to water damage.
 Too much overhang, however, can leave shingles weak and susceptible to other types of damage.

 Every job requires good workmanship, but some have less dire consequences.
 A sloppy paint job, for example, is just aesthetically unpleasing.
 A sloppy roofing job, though, could lead to expensive leaks, poor ventilation, mold and even a hazardous collapse.

 The best way to research a company's workmanship is by checking references and even inspecting previous jobs, if possible.

 Insurance is Vital

 Just as sloppy workmanship can have dangerous consequences on the roof, accidents on the roof can also be expensive - especially if you are liable.
 The lowest bidder likely doesn't pony up for comprehensive liability and workers' compensation insurance.
-Go with the higher bid and get proof of the proper insurance -- as well as a current license.
+When you hire a roofing contractor, Be sure to get proof of the proper insurance -- as well as a current license.

 Updated March 22, 2018.